hideodaikoku/silent-valley/content/blog/02-guiding-light/index.md

 ![forest](./forest.png)

-**chi** followed the orb. the forest floor felt damp and cool. the vines seemed to be alive now. moving away as she stepped in. she could hear a gentle singing now. it was like an angel's voice. what was it singing?
+**Chi** followed the orb. the forest floor felt damp and cool. the vines seemed to be alive now. moving away as she stepped in. she could hear a gentle singing now. it was like an angel's voice. what was it singing?

 ++